lucas-bar/node_final_project/README.md

 # node_final_project
+here is the link of the video presentation of the website: https://clipchamp.com/watch/nKtrn6LwMgt
 ## Welcome to the Node final project of Yanis Benchekroun Alakiletoa Pinault Valentin Benmalek Elies and Barbier Lucas

 ### We are going to present our Learning Website that stores users and courses on different level and different topic.